Allowable Business Expenses in the UK Complete HMRC List for SMEs

 Client entertainmentMeals, hospitality eventsNo

-Personal expensesPrivate travel, clothingNo
+Personal expensesPrivate travel, everyday clothingNo

 Fines and penaltiesParking fines, late penaltiesNo